omeka/omeka-s-enduser/docs/modules/fedoraconnector.md

 ![Screenshot of the field options for Fedora Connector](../modules/modulesfiles/mods_fedoraconnect.png)

-When the data is complete, press submit.
-You can track the status of the import by navigating to the Fedora Connector > Past Imports tab, or on the [Jobs](../admin/jobs.md) tab.
+When the data is complete, press "Submit".
+You can track the status of the import by navigating to the Fedora Connector > Past Imports page, or on the [Jobs](../admin/jobs.md) section.

 !!! note
 	Are your jobs starting and not completing?
 You might need to [set the path for PHP](../configuration.md#php-path) so that your system can perform the background process to make the items.

 ## Undo an import
-To undo a completed import and remove all associated items, go to the Fedora Connector tab on the left-hand navigation of the admin dashboard, click on Fedora Connector and then click on Past Imports, which should appear below the Fedora Connector tab.
+To undo a completed import and remove all associated items, go to the Fedora Connector section under Modules, then click on the Past Imports page.

-Check the box for each import you wish to undo and click submit.
+Check the box for each import you wish to undo and click "Submit".